Congress of Racial Equality: March in Cicero, Illinois

 On September 4, 1966, Robert Lucas and fellow members of CORE led activists through Cicero, Illinois, to pressure the city of Chicago's white leaders into making solid commitments to open housing.
 Shortly before the march, Chicago city officials, including Mayor Richard J. Daley, negotiated a Fair Housing agreement with Martin Luther King Jr., James Bevel, Al Raby and others in exchange for an end of demonstrations.
-Nevertheless, Robert Lucas and other members of CORE felt that the march was strategically necessary and proceeded with it anyway.
+Robert Lucas and other members of CORE felt that the march was strategically necessary and proceeded with it anyway.
 The march is documented in the 1966 short documentary film Cicero March, which was added to the National Film Registry in 2013.